puddly/android-otp-extractor/README.md

                             (default: False)
       --show-qr             displays the accounts as a local webpage with scannable QR codes (default: False)
-      --andotp-backup ANDOTP_BACKUP
+      --prepend-issuer      adds the issuer to the token name (default: False) --andotp-backup ANDOTP_BACKUP
                             saves the accounts as an AndOTP backup file (default:
                             None)